motatoes/preech/README.md

 Prerequisites
 =============
 - Java SE: Java SE 6 Development Kit or better.
 Go to http://java.sun.com, and select "J2SE" from popular downloads.
 Download JDK.
+It needs to be in your PATH variable so that typing "java" in a command line/terminal works.
 - Sublime text 2 (http://www.sublimetext.com/2)

 How to test it